nuintun/inquirer-datepicker/README.md

 ###### min, max

-These specify a range of valid dates/time for entry.
-Users will be prohibited from entering a value higher.
+These specify a range for entry.
+Users will be prohibited from entering a value higher or lower.

 ```Javascript
 {